Ghana 3-1 Sao Tome and Principe: Black Stars finish Afcon 2021 qualifiers in style | Goal.com

 Ghana 3-1 Sao Tome and Principe: Black Stars finish Afcon 2021 qualifiers in style

-Ghana rounded up their 2021 Africa Cup of Nations qualification campaign in fine fashion by a 3-1 home victory over Sao Tome and Principe in their final game on Sunday.
+Ghana rounded up their 2021 Africa Cup of Nations qualification campaign in fine fashion with a 3-1 home victory over Sao Tome and Principe in their final game on Sunday.

-Nicholas Opoku and Abdul Rahman Baba each fetched their debut goals for the Black Stars, adding to a Joradan Ayew penatly, as the home side claimed all three points in the Group C fixture at the Accra Sports Stadium.
+Nicholas Opoku and Abdul Rahman Baba each scored their maiden goals for the Black Stars, adding to a Jordan Ayew penalty, as the home side claimed all three points in the Group C fixture at the Accra Sports Stadium.
 Iniesta scored the visitors' consolation goal.

-The west Africans finshed third on the table to book their 23rd qualifications for the continental tournament to be held in Cameroon, one point above Sudan who beat South Africa 2-0 on Sunday to finish second on the table to pick the other available ticket.
+The West Africans finished third on the table to book their 23rd qualification for the continental tournament to be held in Cameroon, one point above Sudan who beat South Africa 2-0 on Sunday to finish second on the table to claim the other available ticket.

 Ghana came into the game having already booked qualification for the tournament after Thursday's 1-1 draw with South Africa, but that did not stop coach CK Akonnor from fielding a strong XI.

-Arsenal midfielder Thomas Partey, Swansea attacker Andre Ayew and Crystal Palace striker Jordan Ayew were restored into the line-up after missing the trip to South Africa due to Covid-19 travel challenges.
+Arsenal midfielder Thomas Partey, Swansea attacker Andre Ayew and Crystal Palace striker Jordan were restored to the line-up after missing the trip to South Africa due to Covid-19 travel challenges.

-Italy-born duo Caleb Ekuban and Emmanuel Gyasi as well as Asante Kotoko striker Kwame Opoku were sacrificed in for the England-based trio.
+Italy-born duo Caleb Ekuban and Emmanuel Gyasi, as well as Asante Kotoko striker Kwame Opoku, were sacrificed for the England-based trio.

 Veteran striker Luis Leal, who plays club football for Mexican side Sol de America, led the lines for Sao Tome, who had absolutely no chance of securing qualification no matter the score in Accra.